adampresley/vagrantboxes/README.md

 Vagrant Boxes
 =============

-This repository is home to my Vagrant boxes.
+This repository is home to my Vagrant configurations.